twolfson/twolfson.com/articles/startup-time-investing.md

 6. Customer replies to Sales
 7. Sales notifies Engineering
 8. Engineering completes onboarding and notifies Sales
-9. Sales notifies customer
+9. Sales notifies Customer

-For the "fast and easy" version:
+On the maximal side, it's "fast and easy":

-1. Customer contract signing triggers a webhook that Engineering set up
+1. Customer signs contract, a webhook is triggered (set up by Engineering)
 2. The webhook creates an account and sends an invite link to the Customer to self-serve onboard themselves

 If you're an empath with low pain tolerance for monotony, then the latter "fast and easy" should feel a lot better from the perspectives of yourself, the rest of your team, and the customer.